Content

 Text

-Read our submission criteria and general guidance.
-We suggest applicants consider the following information when making a nomination:
+Please consider the following information when making your nomination:

-• Could improvements in diversity and inclusion be linked with better business results?
+• Could improvements in diversity and inclusion be linked with better outcomes?

-• Have practical learnings been captured to help others undertaking a similar journey?
+• Have the learnings from this activity been captured and shared with other hospices/organisations to help them undertake a similar journey?
+If so, how?

 Text

-To nominate someone for the 2025 award, please complete our short online form.
+To enter the Improving Inclusivity Award, please complete our short form.

 Previous winners